md2conf/md2conf/README.md

 ### Conluence Content model

 Conluence Content is a collection of Confluence Pages.
 Confluence Page has mandatory title (attribute "title"), content ("contentFilePath") of type "storage" or "wiki" ("type").
-A Confluence Page can have optional collections of child pages ("children"), attachments ("attachments"), labels ("labels").
+A Confluence Page can have optional collections of child pages ("children"), attachments, labels.

 ![confluence-content.png](doc/plantuml/confluence-content.png)